ngi-nix/liberaforms/docs/docker.md

-# Docker

-If you only want to run one LiberaForms server with Docker, this documentation is for you!
+# Single LiberaForms container installation

 If you want to run multiple LiberaForms servers, please see the LiberaForms cluster project.